 I have Always Connected but I’m still having connectivity issues

-a.
-Where there is a general electricity power outage.
-Always Connected requires electricity power to operate.
-In particular, your modem must be plugged in and powered on;
+1. There may be a general electricity power outage.
+Always Connected needs electricity power to operate.
+Make sure your modem is plugged in and powered on.

-b.
-Where there is damage to the modem, the Dongle or the sim card;
+2. There may be damage to the modem, the dongle or the SIM card.

-c.
-Where there is an outage or impairment on the Domain Network Servers, on which connectivity on both the mobile and fixed network depends;
+3. There may be an outage or impairment on the Domain Network Servers, on which connectivity on both the mobile and fixed network depends.

-d.
-Where there is an Access Point Name (APN) outage or impairment, the APN being the gateway to the internet for devices connected over the mobile network;
+4. There may be an Access Point Name (APN) outage or impairment, the APN is the gateway to the internet for devices connected over the mobile network.

-e.
-If there is a general service outage on the mobile network or both the mobile and fixed network.
-A general service outage is when there is a service or network issue and multiple customers will be affected at the same time;
+5. There may be a general service outage on the mobile network or both the mobile and fixed network.
+A general service outage is when there is a service or network issue and multiple customers are affected at the same time.

-f.
-If there are billing issues and therefore your Vodafone Business broadband service has been suspended;
+6. There may be billing issues and therefore your Vodafone Business Broadband service has been suspended.

-h.
-Where there is no, poor, or intermittent 4G coverage;
+8. There may be no, poor, or intermittent 4G coverage.

-i.
-As a replacement to poor fixed connectivity.
-Always Connected is not a direct replacement for your fixed line broadband;
+9. Always Connected cannot be used as a replacement for poor fixed connectivity.
+It is not a direct replacement for your fixed line broadband.

-j.
-Where the Vodafone 4G mobile network is congested or otherwise impaired;
+10. The Vodafone 4G mobile network may be congested or otherwise impaired.